misskey-dev/misskey/CONTRIBUTING.md

 ![Crowdin](https://d322cqt584bo4o.cloudfront.net/misskey/localized.svg)

 ## Development
-Before developing, you should set up Devcontainer with VSCode.
+Before developing, you could set up Devcontainer with VSCode.
 Devcontainer has necessary setting for development server such as Redis and PostgreSQL.

 > [!NOTE]
-> WebStorm support may be limited.
+> Support from JetBrain's IDE may be limited.
 In doubtful situation, we recommend using VSCode.

 During development, it is useful to use the